PATILYASHH/note-counter/README.md

 ### 📚 **History Management**
 - **Session Saving**: Save counting sessions with custom notes and timestamps
 - **Detailed Breakdowns**: View complete denomination breakdown for each session
+- **PDF Export**: Generate professional PDF reports with watermark for any transaction
 - **Data Persistence**: All data stored locally in your browser
 - **Quick Loading**: Load previous counts back to the counter instantly
 - **Export/Import**: Backup your data as JSON files for safety